kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 objects (like storage classes).

 The downsides are:
-- Some attributes (driver name, topology) must be stored multiple times compared to a more complex object, so overall data size in etcd is higher.
+- Some attributes (storage class name, topology) must be stored multiple times compared to a more complex object, so overall data size in etcd is higher.
 - Higher number of objects which all need to be retrieved by a client which does not already know which `CSIStorageCapacity` object it is